Feature (computer vision): Definition

 When features are defined in terms of local neighborhood operations applied to an image, a procedure commonly referred to as feature extraction, one can distinguish between feature detection approaches that produce local decisions whether there is a feature of a given type at a given image point or not, and those who produce non-binary data as result.
 The distinction becomes relevant when the resulting detected features are relatively sparse.
 Although local decisions are made, the output from a feature detection step does not need to be a binary image.
 The result is often represented in terms of sets of (connected or unconnected) coordinates of the image points where features have been detected, sometimes with subpixel accuracy.

 When feature extraction is done without local decision making, the result is often referred to as a feature image.
 Consequently, a feature image can be seen as an image in the sense that it is a function of the same spatial (or temporal) variables as the original image, but where the pixel values hold information about image features instead of intensity or color.
 This means that a feature image can be processed in a similar way as an ordinary image generated by an image sensor.
 Feature images are also often computed as integrated step in algorithms for feature detection.

+Simplified example of training a neural network in object detection: The network is trained by multiple images known to depict starfish and sea urchins, which are correlated with "nodes" representing visual features.
+Starfish match with the features of a ringed texture and star outline, whereas most sea urchins match with a striped texture and oval shape.

+The resulting model contains weighted associations between visual features and output categories.
+Because one training image depicts a ring-textured sea urchin, the model also develops a weak association between ringed texture and sea urchin.